 speaker

 Josh Silverstein

-Thanks.
-Good morning, guys.
-You mentioned potentially getting the balance sheet to half a turn of leverage by the end of this year.
-Do you see benefit in getting to this level from a rewriting in the stock or does it make sense to stay closer to one times and use that cash for buy back and acquisitions?
+good morning guys um you mentioned potentially getting the balance sheet to half a turn of leverage by the end of this year do you see benefit in getting to this level from a re-rating in the stock or does it make sense to stay closer to one times and use that cash for buyback and acquisitions you know i we're definitely not kind of solving for balance sheet issues because i think because of implications for how the stock trades i'd say as you think about balance sheet it's positioning our business

+speaker